UX Principles that go into Creating Optimized Landing Pages

 This is what the movement looks like:

-Designing your landing page element so that they fall into this particular visual order ensures that you get them to go through your page and click the CTA button.
+Designing your landing page elements so that they fall into this particular visual order ensures that you get them to go through your page and click the CTA button.
 The F-pattern usually works for pages that are content heavy.

 You can use the visual information from the Z-pattern to arrange elements in an order that appeals to the visitor.